martins-jean/PostgreSQL-database-design-for-marketing-campaign-data/README.md

 <details>
   <summary>Creation of the necessary tables using PostgreSQL</summary>
-  1. Create the clients table.
+  1. Create the clients table. <br>
-  2. Create the campaign table.
+  2. Create the campaign table. <br>
-  3. Create the economics table.
+  3. Create the economics table. <br>
 </details>